SchnitzelBeef/Abstract-Interpreter-for-Irregular-Parallelism/PlayAnalyser/README.md

 Since the language is functional and has immutable variables, the interpreter has an "easy" time evaluating the span of an identifier only once.

-Testing is done in "Eval_tests.hs".
+Testing is done in "Eval_tests.hs" and is run by typing "cabal test".
 Interpreting the following let bindings:

     (Let "y" (RandomInt (CstInt 1) (CstInt 5))
         (Let "x" (RandomInt (CstInt 1) (CstInt 10))